24HR UK: +44 (0)20 3794 3076 Singapore: +65 6221 8568 Shanghai: +86 150 0024334

 Associate Fellow of the Nautical Institute

-John is a master mariner having substantial experience in command and as a first class pilot in the UK.
-He has acted as a nautical assessor to the High Court of Hong Kong and given expert evidence in London Arbitrations and Court in Hong Kong, Canada, Indonesia and Israel, during criminal and civil cases.
-He has provided expert reports on collisions, groundings, unsafe ports and berths, use of tugs and manoeuvring issues, seaworthiness, cargo loss, shift and stowage, performance claims due to bad weather, personal injury and death, pollution incidents and fouling of submarine pipelines and cables.
+John is the co-founder and Senior Partner of Solis Marine, also a master mariner and Younger Brother of London Trinity House, having substantial experience in command and as a first class pilot in the UK.
+He has acted as a nautical assessor to the High Court of Hong Kong and given expert evidence in London Arbitrations and Court, also in Court in Ireland, Singapore, Hong Kong, Canada, Indonesia and Israel, during criminal and civil cases.
+He has provided expert reports on collisions, groundings, unsafe ports and berths, pilotage, use of tugs and maneuvering issues, seaworthiness, cargo loss, shift and stowage, personal injury and death, pollution incidents, fouling of submarine pipelines and cables and performance claims due to bad weather.

 As well as acting as SCR he has also attended a number of high profile and politically sensitive salvage and wreck removals in Europe, Canada, South America, China, Philippines and Indonesia.
 During these operations he has been heavily involved from the initial preparation of the tenders through the oil, pollutants and cargo removal and storage to attendance during the clearance of the wreck site.

 John was also a consultant mariner, based in London, for a leading firm of international marine consultants which included establishing and running the Hong Kong office as director where he built up a busy base.
-After returning to London he resumed his former role becoming a director.
+After returning to London he resumed his former role and became a director.

 T: +44 (0)20 3794 3076